 It is a traditional style of folk dancing that became popular in the regions of southern Germany and Austria.
-It is commonly considered a courtship dance that copies the wooing behavior of the Auerhahn (a very flirtatious bird).
-Several couples march out in a circular pattern on the dance floor.
-As the male performers stomp, clap, and hit the soles of their shoes and slap their thighs with their hands, the ladies wearing a specially made dress spin around the men creating a bell with their skirts.
+It is considered a courtship dance that copies the wooing behavior of the Auerhahn (a very flirtatious bird).
+Couples march out in a circle on the dance floor and as the male dancers stomp, clap, and hit the soles of their shoes and thighs with their hands, the ladies, wearing specially made dirndls, spin around the men creating a bell with their skirts.
 The couples waltz, perform figures and clap hands as well.

 The men wear traditional leather pants known as lederhosen and the women wear a dirndl (dress) or black mieder (vest) with a skirt and apron.
-The Schuhplattler dances often take their names from the towns where they originated, like the Reit im Winkl or the Ruhpoldinger, other dances are named after a profession like the Holzhacker, which means wood cutter.
+The Schuhplattler dances often take their names from the towns where they originated, like Reit im Winkl or Ruhpoldinger, other dances are often named after a profession, like the Holzhacker, which means wood cutter.

-While we cherish the traditional aspect of the dance and dress we also feel it is essential to add laughter, fun and enthusiasm to our performance to draw in the crowd and leave them energized and connected with our German culture.
+While we cherish the traditional aspect of our dances and tracht (costumes) we feel it is essential to add laughter, fun and enthusiasm to our performances.
+When we perform for a crowd we want to leave them energized and connected to our German culture.

 TANZEN-LACHEN-LEBEN is our motto which means Dance-Laugh-Live and it sums up what our group is all about.

 Reach out to us

-We welcome any interested like-minded people who enjoy dancing, German culture and Gemuetlichkeit (Friendship & Good Times) to come to one of our practices.
-Dance practices are held Wednesday nights at 7 pm at the German American Society of Central Florida.
+We welcome anyone who is interested in German culture, who enjoys dancing, German traditions and Gemuetlichkeit (Friendship & Good Times) to come to one of our practices.
+Dance practices are held most Tuesday nights at 7 pm at the German American Society of Central Florida.
 Send us a message to find out more.